vjammi/datastructures/src/main/java/ds/patterns/trees/path/readme1.md

     Example 2
                     1
-                 6      3
+            /    6      3   \
               7     2       4
-                        5
+                        5    /
     Constraints: Path should go from parent to child i.e 1,3,4,5 and The numbers have to be increasing.
-                 consequetive [6,7], [3,4]
+                 consequetive [6,7], [3,4,5]

-    A Common Tree Pattern:
+    Solution
+        If we are at a certain node in the tree, we can compute the longest consecutive path of the node by calculating the longest consecutive path of the left and right child and returning those values we will be able to compute for the current node.
+        We then repeat the same by bubbling it up the call stack.
+        In the above example, we check if 3 is concequetive to the left and right and then we add 1 if true.

+    Pattern
         This pattern extremely common.
         Here in this problem we have to pass intermediate solution/values back up the tree, up the recursion call stack.
-    You might be asked to delete the node, which in this case you might need to pass the modified node up the call stack Regardless, all of them follow this recursive traversal pattern.
+        In other cases you might be asked to delete the node, which in this case you might need to pass the modified node up the call stack
+        Regardless, all of them follow this recursive traversal pattern.
-    You need to determine what you need to do within the single step of the problem
+        You need to determine what you need to do within the single step of the problem.

     public class Solution{

         private int result = 0;